ClearSky0/All_Auth_Basic/readme.md

 3. install the required packages
 4. migrate the database
 5. create a superuser
-6. start the site
+6. rename ".env update and rename to .env" to .env
+7. generate a secret key
+8. edit the .env file and put the secret key in and the email server details if required
+9. start the site.
+For some weird reason it won't read .env if run from the shell with _python manage.py runserver 0.0.0.0:8000_, so just run it in vsCode.
-7. test the site
+10. test the site
-8. make it yours
+11. make it yours

 ## Commands
-My preferred commands for the above, run from the base project folder.
+My preferred Powershell commands for the above, run from the base project folder.

         python -m venv venv
         venv\Scripts\activate
+        python.exe -m pip install --upgrade pip
         pip install -r requirements.txt
         python manage.py migrate
         python manage.py createsuperuser
-        python manage.py runserver 0.0.0.0:8000
+        mv '.\.env update and rename to .env' .env python -c "import secrets; print(secrets.token_urlsafe())"

+Edit the .env file and add the secret key output above, then run from vsCode.

 Then over to you.